wilsonliaows/docs/product-updates.md

 ![Product Updates banner](/assets/images/product-updates-banner.png)

 Our engineers are hard at work daily to make Workato better!
 View the latest updates to our platform here.

+## June 22 - July 05 2018
+**Find more details on June's updates in our [blog post](https://product.workato.com/2018/07/05/july-2018-product-release/).**

+### Platform enhancements
+- Static and dynamic list input modes
+- Recipe lifecycle management: Imported connections will appear in the same connection folder

+### Connector enhancements

+#### Netsuite
+- `ItemGroup` standard object now available in Search action and trigger

+#### Workday
+- Added support for special characters

 ## June 08 - June 21 2018